hyw1994/Classical_Models/README.md

-# Research_Training
+# Classical_Models
-This is the project for research training.
+This is the project to build classical deep learning models for research purpose.